xmartlabs/XLForm/README.md

 ```

-`selectorControllerClass` controller class should conform to `XLFormRowDescriptorViewController` protocol.
+`action.viewControllerClass` controller class should conform to `XLFormRowDescriptorViewController` protocol.

 In the example above, `MapViewController` conforms to `XLFormRowDescriptorViewController`.